ocaml/ocaml.org/data/tutorials/platform/bp_01_managing_deps.md

 opam install . --deps-only --with-test --with-doc
 ```

-Once the dependencies have been installed successfully, and assuming the project uses `dune` as the build system, you can compile it with:
+Once the dependencies have been installed successfully, and assuming the project uses Dune as the build system, you can compile it with:

 ```
 opam exec -- dune build